dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

     $$LANGUAGE plv8;
     ```

-3. Update and execute the application logic making a call to the stored procedure:
+3. Update and execute the application logic by making a call to the stored procedure:

     ```javascript
     (async () => {